prainar/peer/tutorial/04-profile-edit-backend/README.md

 - Handle profile data validation
 - Implement proper error handling
 - Set up secure file serving
+- Integrate frontend with backend

 ## 🚀 Getting Started

 Ensure your Day 3 profile UI implementation is complete and working.
 You should have a good understanding of file handling in Flask, database operations, and basic image processing concepts.
+The frontend should be ready for backend integration.

 ## 🛠️ Tasks